 <object> elements must have alternate text

 Screen readers have no way of translating non-text content into text announced to users.
-Instead, they read out alternate text.
+Instead, they read out alternative text.
 For screen reader users to obtain the information contained in embedded

-<object>s, elements must contain short, descriptive alternative text.
+object elements which must contain short, descriptive alternative text.

-<object> element defines an embedded object within a document.
-It is used to embed multimedia (audio, video, applets, etc.) or another web page into the document.
+object element defines an embedded object within a document.
+It is used to embed multimedia (audio, video, applets, etcetera.) or another web page into the document.
 The object element needs a text alternative so that users of screen readers know the contents of the object.

-When writing a text alternative, keep in mind that the purpose of the alt text is to relay information to blind users about the image’s contents and purpose - blind users should be able to get as much information from alt text as a sighted user gets from the image itself.
-Alt text should give the intent, purpose, and meaning of the image.
+When writing a text alternativeernative, keep in mind that the purpose of the alternative text is to relay information to blind users about the image’s contents and purpose - blind users should be able to get as much information from alternative text as a sighted user gets from the image.
+Alternative text should give the intent, purpose, and meaning of the image.

-When writing alt text, it’s helpful to keep the following questions in mind:
+When writing alternative text, it’s helpful to keep the following questions in mind:

 - Why is the non-text content here?